Accelerated kriging interpolation for real-time grid frequency forecasting: Case Study

 We evaluated the proposed kriging approach in a simplified setup which models power injections from an IBR at a point of common coupling (PCC)---where the distribution network interfaces with the main grid.
 The results demonstrate the effectiveness of our approach in capturing transient dynamics at sub-second scales, predicting frequency trajectories over a time horizon of $T = 0.5$ seconds.
 The latter is consistent with the $250$--$500$ ms operating range of FFR mechanisms \cite{eriksson2018synthetic}, providing the necessary buffer to compensate for sensing, computation and communication latencies \cite{milano2018foundations}; at the end of this section, we show how the computation times associated with Alg.~\ref{alg:ADMM_new} are compatible with such real-time applications.

 The simulation was implemented in MATLAB's Simscape (see Fig.~\ref{fig:simulink}).
 We considered a weak grid to reflect the sensitivity of frequency and voltage to load variations, driven by a non-ideal three-phase source perturbed by stochastic noise, tuned to emulate realistic $\pm 20$~mHz frequency fluctuations.\footnote{The simulated grid incorporates an inductive transmission line ($R_2, L_2$) with shunt capacitance $C_2$, coupled with a non-ideal source ($R_3, L_3$) through the series compensation capacitance $C_3$.
 This yields a short-circuit ratio of $3.97$, which classifies it as a weak grid~\cite{de2019criterios}.} A proportional-integral control loop with current feedback was used to control the inverter, considering possible saturation of the actuators.
 The sampling rate was set to $f_s = 80\ \text{Hz}$, a decade above the cut-off frequency of the system; this was estimated by means of FFT analysis.
-The electrical parameters used in this case study are listed in Table~\ref{tab:electrical_parameters}.
-With this sampling rate, the $500$-ms time horizon corresponds to $n_p = 40$ discrete steps.
+The electrical parameters used in this case study are listed in Table~\ref{tab:electrical_parameters}.\footnote{A complete description of the electrical circuit, together with the MATLAB sources and the experimental dataset, is available in the Supplementary Material accompanying the final published version of this article \cite{moreno2026accelerated}; see Appendix B therein.} With this sampling rate, the $500$-ms time horizon corresponds to $n_p = 40$ discrete steps.

 The dataset comprises historical sensor data---specifically, current injections in the direct-quadrature (\emph{dq}) reference frame, and frequency.
 We considered an ARX description of the system dynamics (autoregressive model with exogenous inputs), i.e.,